ocbn/ocbn.github.io/_pages/home.md

 ---

 # About Me
 I am a Ph.D. candidate at Cukurova University in Department of Computer Engineering.
-Studying under the supervision of Prof. Selma Ayse OZEL and Asst.
-Prof. Ali INAN.
 I am interested in privacy analysis of OSNs with a focus on attribute inference and privacy scoring.

-I received my MSc (2016) degree from Computer Engineering Department, Ataturk University under the supervision of Gulsah TUMUKLU OZYER.
+I received my MSc (2016) degree from Computer Engineering Department, Ataturk University.

 # Contact
-X Laboratory, Turkey
+X Laboratory, Turkey \\
 Email: onder.cbn@gmail.com